Connecting to public Wi-Fi networks - threat or scare?

 A VPN is the only way to stay safe on public Wi-Fi.

-Reality: A VPN is a great tool, but it’s not the only way to protect yourself.
-A VPN encrypts all data traffic between your device and the VPN server, preventing hackers on the same Wi-Fi from seeing not just your content, but even metadata like the sites you visit, when, and how much data is transferred.
-This is especially useful for browsing unsecured (HTTP) websites.
+Reality: While a VPN is a valuable security tool, it's not the only way to protect yourself.
+A VPN encrypts all data traffic between your device and the VPN server, preventing hackers on the same Wi-Fi network from seeing not only your content but also metadata such as the websites you visit, the timing, and the amount of data transferred.
+This is especially useful when browsing unsecured (HTTP) websites.

-A VPN also protects you against DNS attacks (e.g. DNS spoofing).
-Instead of your phone or computer sending queries to web addresses over a local network that an attacker can control, it sends them over a VPN server over a secure connection.
-This makes it impossible for an attacker to redirect you to a fake site by changing the DNS response.
+A VPN also helps protect against DNS-based attacks, such as DNS spoofing.
+Instead of your device sending DNS queries over a potentially compromised local network, those queries are routed through a secure VPN server.
+This makes it virtually impossible for an attacker to redirect you to a fake site by manipulating DNS responses.

-But even without a VPN, you can stay safe by:
+However, even without a VPN, you can stay safe by following a few key practices:

-- Keeping your operating system, browser and apps updated – updates fix vulnerabilities that attackers could exploit
+- Keep your operating system, browser, and apps updated: Updates fix known vulnerabilities that attackers could exploit

-- Being cautious – check what you’re clicking and always verify URLs.
-Make sure you're really on “facebook.com” and not a fake like “facepook.com”
+- Be cautious online: Pay attention to what you're clicking and always verify URLs.
+For example, double-check that you're visiting “facebook.com” — not a lookalike like “facepook.com”

-- Using official apps – e.g. banking apps are designed to function securely even without a VPN
+- Use official apps: Apps like mobile banking apps are built to operate securely, even on public Wi-Fi, without needing a VPN

-And if you’d like to use a VPN, Masaryk University offers one for free to students and employees.
-You can easily set it up using the guide here: https://it.muni.cz/en/services/eduvpn
+If you prefer to use a VPN, Masaryk University offers one for free to students and staff.
+You can easily set it up by following the guide here: https://it.muni.cz/sluzby/eduvpn

 What else should you watch out for?